Skip to content

 United KingdomUnited States

-Orgvue surveyed 300 HR managers and found 55% of business leaders admit they made wrong decisions about AI-driven layoffs 1.
-A third had already rehired 25–50% of the roles they eliminated.
-One in three employers spent more on restaffing than they saved 2.
-Forrester, working from separate data, arrived at the same 55% regret rate and predicts half the cuts will be quietly reversed — though often offshore or at lower pay 3.
+Orgvue survey of 300 HR managers found 55% of business leaders admit they made wrong decisions about AI-driven layoffs; a third had already rehired 25–50% of the roles they cut, and one in three employers spent more on restaffing than they saved.
+Forrester independently placed the regret rate at 55%, predicting half the cuts will be quietly reversed — often offshore or at lower pay.

 The share of tech layoffs citing AI as the stated rationale has more than doubled since 2025 — but the gap between corporate narrative and actual automation deployment is widening just as fast.